acetylen/dupes/README.md

 options:
-  -h, --help        show this help message and exit -v, --verbose     print more file info
+  -h, --help        show this help message and exit -v, --verbose     Set verbosity level (0-3)
-  -o, --dupes-only  print only names of duplicate files -0, --null        when -o is set, end lines with NUL instead of newline -c, --count       print only the number of duplicates
+  -s, --summary     Only show number of scanned and found files -o, --dupes-only  print only names of duplicate files -0, --null        when -o is set, end lines with NUL instead of newline -c, --count       print only the number of duplicates